-I Got An Abortion In One Of The Most Restrictive States — This Is What I Went Through
+This Is What I Went Through To Get An Abortion In One Of The Most Restrictive States

 In this op-ed, writer Bridjet Mendyuk explains the process she went through to get an abortion in Ohio, where laws restrict people's access to the procedure.